 Animating for social media is an art that is difficult to master.
 Animation is eye catching and engaging and beautiful, making it ripe for social channels.
 The challenge is learning how to effectively simplify your stories (what we call micro-storytelling), but once it is grasped, the world is your oyster.
-As a visual content producer dedicated to the medium, it’s a practice I’ve learned a thing or two about.
+As visual content producers dedicated to the medium, it’s a practice we’ve learned a thing or two about.

 Here are four tips to help you achieve effective animated content for social media: